The spin-one Motzkin chain is gapped for any area weight $t<1$: High-imbalance approximations

 Next, find the first unbalanced up-step $s_1$.
 Since there are at least $(f_2 + c) k$ of them (from the condition on $q$), we see that $s_1$ must be at least $(f_2 + c) k$ positions away from the rightmost end of the chain, i.e. at least $ck$ positions to the left of the boundary between $L$ and $R$.
 As $ b_1$ is in $R$, we obtain that the distance between the two is at least $ck$:

-Interchanging $s_1$ and $b_1$ to form a walk $w'$ then lowers the area by at least $ck$ units (Fig. \ref{fig:hip}c).
-This swap eliminated a balanced step from the rightmost segment, so $w' \in G^{z-1}_{p,q}$ (Fig. \ref{fig:hip}d).
+Interchanging $s_1$ and $b_1$ to form a walk $w'$ then lowers the area by at least $ck$ units; see Fig.~\ref{fig:high_imbalance}(b).
+This swap eliminated a balanced step from the rightmost segment, so $w' \in G^{z}_{p,q}$.

-Similarly to the previous section, the mapping is not injective, and we need to bound the cardinality of the preimage for any given $w' \in G^{z - 1}_{p,q}$.
+Similarly to the previous section, the mapping is not injective, and we need to bound the cardinality of the preimage for any given $w' \in G^{z}_{p,q}$.
 The treatment of this aspect is identical to that in the proof of Lemma \ref{lm:low-imbalance-approximation-1}, with the result that the desired cardinality is at most ${(f_1 + f_2) k \choose 3}$.
-Combining this with eq. \eqref{eq:high-imbalance-distance-bound}, we obtain
+Applying Lemma \ref{lm:weighted-image-bound} with $\Delta=ck$ gives